Private Matchings and Allocations: Private Max-Weight Matching

 \subsection{Privacy Analysis}

-In this section, we show that the allocation (implicitly) output by our algorithm satisfies joint differential privacy with respect to a single bidder changing \emph{all} of her valuations.
-We first show a basic but useful lemma: to show joint differential privacy, it is sufficient to show that the output sent to each agent $i$ is an arbitrary function only of some global signal that is computed under the standard constraint of differential privacy, together with agent $i$'s private data.
-We call this the {\em billboard model}: some message is viewable by all agents, as if placed on a public billboard, and this message is differentially private.
+In this section, we show that the allocation output by our algorithm satisfies joint differential privacy with respect to any single bidder changing \emph{all} of their valuations.
+We will use a basic but useful lemma: to show joint differential privacy, it is sufficient to show that the output sent to each agent $i$ is an arbitrary function of (i) some global signal that is computed under the standard constraint of differential privacy, and (ii) agent $i$'s private data.
+We call this model the {\em billboard model}: agents can compute their output by combining a common signal---as if posted on a public billboard---with their own private data.
 In our case, the price history over the course of the auction is the differentially private message posted on the billboard.
 Combined with their personal private valuation, each agent can compute their personal allocation.